 Tips on Basil / Tomato Companion Planting:

 - Plant three basil plants for every tomato plant.
 This pairing makes the biggest impact.
-Besides the plant health benefits, the fragrance will be
+Besides the plant health benefits, the fragrance will be out of this world!

 - Harvest basil often.
 Snip sprigs of basil from the plant to encourage new growth!
 You can also let some go to seed toward the end of the season so you will have plenty for next year.